 Alan J. Levy, Ph.D.

-Dr. Levy brings more than 30 years of experience in the medical device industry, and he joined Frazier Healthcare in 2007 as a Venture Partner.
+Dr. Levy brings more than 30 years of experience in the medical device industry.
+He is recently retired from Frazier Healthcare after over 10 years as a Venture Partner.
 Prior to co-founding Vertis Neuroscience, he served as President and CEO of Heartstream, a company that developed, manufactured, and marketed an innovative automatic external defibrillator that revolutionized the treatment of sudden cardiac arrest.
 He successfully guided the company through product development, venture financing, U.S. Food and Drug Administration marketing clearance, product launch, manufacturing scale-up, an initial public offering, worldwide sales and distribution, and the sale of the company to Hewlett-Packard.
 Prior to joining Heartstream, he was President of Heart Technology, which developed, manufactured, and marketed devices for removing plaque from coronary arteries.
 Dr. Levy effectively led Heart Technology through key business and product development milestones.
 The company was sold to Boston Scientific in 1995.
 Before joining Heart Technology, Dr. Levy was Vice President of Research and New Business Development and a member of the Board of the Ethicon division of Johnson & Johnson.
 He has served on the boards of Intuitive Surgical, a public company, and Proteus.
 Dr. Levy received his bachelor’s degree in chemistry from City University of New York and his doctorate in organic chemistry from Purdue University.

 Assurance Partner, Ernst & Young